Betakontext/rgbtoxyzpointcloud/readme.txt

-Install

-Node.js

-Once installed check:
+To run it on a local server:
+Download, unzip and open the main folder in the terminal:

+Install Node.js and check if node is installed:
 bash: node -v

-To see the Pointcloud:

-Start Server:
-cd path\Directory
+Start a local server to see the pointcloud: cd path\Directory

-bash: node server.js
+bash: node localserver.js

-In the browser open
+It is running if you see
 http://localhost:3000/

+Copy paste this url into the browser or ctrl click the link in the terminal

+Close local server with ctrl+c